Natural Reweighted Wake-Sleep: Introduction

-In this paper we follow a different approach for the computation of the natural gradient for the training of a HM which does not require the use of an approximate Fisher information matrix before its empirical evaluation.
-Indeed, motivated by preliminary results from~\cite{ay2002locality} for the computation of the Fisher information matrix for a SBN, we observe that the Fisher information matrix associated with the joint statistical model represented by a HM takes a block diagonal structure, where the block sizes depend linearly on the size of each hidden layer.
-This result, which can be seen as a consequence of the topology of the directed graphical model associated to the SBN, does not require the introduction of any additional independence assumption between random variables in the Fisher matrix.
-Notice that the level of sparsity for the Fisher matrix in SBNs is superior to the standard assumption of independence between layers, where the size of the blocks are quadratic in the size of each hidden layer, thus allowing a more computationally efficient inversion of the Fisher matrix.
-Motivated by these observations we propose a geometric version of both the Wake-Sleep and the Reweighted Wake-Sleep algorithms for the training of HMs, where the gradient is replaced by the corresponding natural gradient.
-The intrinsic sparsity of the Fisher matrix, which is a direct consequence of the topology of the network, limits the impact on the cost per iteration.
-This has the advantage to allow for an exact computation of the natural gradient not requiring further assumptions, thus taking advantage of the speed-up in convergence during training, still limiting the computational overhead.
+Preliminary results from~\cite{ay2002locality} for the computation of the FIM in directed statistical models, pointed out how the matrix associated with an SBN takes a block-diagonal structure, where the block sizes depend linearly on the size of each hidden layer.
+This result, which can be seen as a direct consequence of the topology of the directed graphical model associated to the SBN, does not require the introduction of any additional independence assumption between random variables in the FIM.
+Notice that the level of sparsity for the FIM in SBNs is superior to that associated to the standard assumption of independence between layers~\cite{desjardins2015natural,grosse2016kronecker,ollivier2015riemannian,martens2015optimizing}, where the width of the blocks is given by the product of the sizes of adjacent hidden layers.
+Indeed for an SBN we have a finely-grained block-diagonal structure for the FIM, with block widths given by the sizes of the hidden layers, which allows a more computationally efficient inversion of the matrix.

+Motivated by these observations we propose efficient geometric adaptations of the Reweighted Wake-Sleep and the Bidirectional Helmholtz Machine, the two best performing algorithms in the literature for the training of HMs, where the gradient is replaced by the corresponding natural gradient.
+The intrinsic sparsity of the FIM is a direct consequence of the topology of the two networks composing a HM.
+As we will show in the paper this has several advantages, above all it allows for an efficient computation of the exact natural gradient for a given mini-batch, without requiring any further assumption on the structure of the FIM.

+Our main contributions are the following.
+Firstly, the design of two novel algorithms (NRWS and NBiHM) based on natural gradient for the training of HMs which exploit a finely-grained block-diagonal structure for the FIM.
+Such structure for the FIM: a) has never been exploited before in the training of HMs, not even for deterministic networks, as a matter of fact \cite{ay2002locality} does not refer to any application in training; b) differently from other models it is exact, i.e., for HMs the sparsity structure is not an approximation/assumption but it derives from conditional independence among variables set by the network topology; c) is made of smaller-sized blocks (thus it is more efficient to be computed) than the standard block-diagonal structure used in previous works~\cite{sun2017relative,zhang2017noisy}.